Table Of Contents

 What Are The Disadvantages Of K3s?

 Among its limitations is that K3s does not come with a distributed database by default.
 This limits the control plane’s high availability capabilities.
-You need to point K3s servers to an external database endpoint (etcd, PostgreSQL, and MySQL) to achieve high availability of its control plane.
+You need to point K3s servers to an external database endpoint (such as etcd, PostgreSQL, or MySQL) to achieve high availability of its control plane.

 Fortunately, Rancher has developed Dqlite, a distributed, high-availability, and fast SQLite database.
-It uses C-Raft to ensure a tiny footprint and optimal efficiency if you want to replace the default SQLite database in K3s.
+It utilizes C-Raft to ensure a minimal footprint and optimal efficiency, allowing you to replace the default SQLite database in K3s.

-K3s does not currently support any other database than SQLite or more than a master on a master node, another major limitation of K3s.
+K3s does not currently support any database other than SQLite, or more than a master on a master node, which is another major limitation of K3s.

-Tip: Configure a 3-node etcd cluster and then three K3s servers with one or more agents for a high-availability cluster at the edge for ARM64 or AMD64 architecture.
+Pro tip: Configure a 3-node etcd cluster and then deploy three K3s servers with one or more agents to create a high-availability cluster at the edge for ARM64 or AMD64 architectures.
 This gets a production-ready environment (with HA for the control plane).

 Could all these benefits mean that K3s is simply better than K8s?